K3DFD-Radio/PHL-MER-Group-PSWS/installation.md

 5. Test
       - $exit

+6. If this test fails and tmux does not start, edit the ~/.bashrc with the same lines and $exit again

 ### Dependency and Library Updates and Installations
 1. There are a large number of dependencies and tools to be installed.